Labelling guidance for prepacked for direct sale (PPDS) food products

-This guidance is to help food businesses, affected by the changes to prepacked for direct sale (PPDS) allergen labelling requirements, better understand how to label their food products.
+This guidance is to help food business who need to follow prepacked for direct sale (PPDS) allergen labelling requirements, also known as Natasha's Law.

 You can find out more information about the changes applied from 1 October 2021 and which food products are affected in our introduction to PPDS allergen labelling changes.

-- The Food Information (Amendment) (England) Regulation 2019
+- The Food Information (Amendment) (England) Regulations 2022

 - The Food Information (Wales) (Amendment) (No. 2) Regulations 2020